Master of Words.

 — If you could interview anyone, living or dead: Who would it be and why?

 Daniel Boone toward the end of his life.
 (And no, not the Fess Parker version.)
 I want to know what motivated him to risk not just his life, but that of his family (one son killed on an expedition, one daughter kidnapped, another son dying in battle during the waning days of the Revolutionary War).
 None of that had to happen.
 It wasn’t fate as much as collateral damage to his ambition.
 The choices he made along the way are almost incomprehensible today, but were much more natural in those times.
 Did he have regrets?
 I will not judge him, but if you are looking to judge how far we have come, Daniel Boone is a good place to start.

 — Andy Sobel is a freelance writer and editor.
 He has held senior editing positions at The Wall Street Journal, in both the New York and Brussels newsrooms, and most recently, was in charge of content at the newspaper’s custom-publishing arm, WSJ Custom Studios.
 He has been managing editor of commercial-banking bellwether American Banker, and prior to that, was Head of Editorial Services at Ruder Finn, one of the country’s most prestigious public relations firms, where he edited an award-winning magazine on behalf of Novartis Pharmaceuticals.
-He was also a reporter for nearly 10 years, covering local governments in Connecticut; the U.S. Treasury and economy in Washington, D.C.; and a wide variety of financial markets out of London.
+He was also a reporter, covering local governments in Connecticut; the U.S. Treasury and economy in Washington, D.C.; and a wide variety of financial markets out of London.
 Andy has a master’s degree in journalism from the University of Missouri, and a bachelor’s degree from Union College.